yann-eugone/rtd-tutorial/docs/frameworks/symfony/tips.rst

 Use the batch logger
 -------------------

-The batch logger will log inside the JobExecution.
-In a symfony project, you can use that with the symfony autowiring by naming your variable as ``$yokaiBatchLogger``
+| The batch logger will log inside the JobExecution.
+| In a Symfony project, you can use that with the symfony autowiring
+  by naming your variable as ``$yokaiBatchLogger``

 .. code:: php